Bacteria: From Villain to Hero

 Instead of regarding bacteria as hostile and foreign nemeses, medical professionals are using them to address some of the most difficult-to-treat diseases of our time.
 This includes malnutrition, diabetes, cancer, and neuropsychiatric disorders.

-Fecal microbiota transplantation (FMT) for recurrent C. difficile infections (CDI) is the most profound example of these treatments.
-FMT is a medical procedure in which stool and the bacteria it contains is transplanted from a healthy donor into a patient.
+Investigational fecal microbiota transplantation (FMT) for recurrent C. difficile infections (CDI) is the most profound example of these treatments.
+Investigational FMT is a medical procedure in which stool and the bacteria it contains is transplanted from a healthy donor into a patient.

 Exploring New Microbiome-Based Treatments